atlauren/customBESAgentPkg/README.md

                         add branding text to the BESAgent pacakge --settings, -s        add custom settings cfg to the BESAgent pacakge --package CUSTOM_PKG, -p CUSTOM_PKG
-                        specify the BESAgent pacakge to use
+                        specify the BESAgent package to use
 ~~~~